The whole point of a deportation defense consultation is to determine if you have a case for remaining in the United States.

 4. Can you tell me about your family members and their legal status in the country (if any)?

-One of the most common defenses against deportation is a credible claim to a path to legal status in the U.S.
+One of the most common defenses against deportation is a credible claim to a path to legal status in the United States.

 For this reason, many attorneys will ask individuals in removal proceedings if they have any immediate family members who are living in the country legally.